-The Stendhal Syndrome involves dizziness, fainting, heart palpitations and sometimes hallucinations when an individual is surrounded by fine artwork or incredibly beautiful scenery.
+Stendhal Syndrome involves dizziness, fainting, heart palpitations, and sometimes hallucinations when an individual is surrounded by fine artwork or incredibly beautiful scenery.

 2. Van Gogh syndrome

-We bet you are thinking about the artist’s ear?
+I bet you are thinking about the artist’s ear?
 And you are almost correct.
-This syndrome is expressed by the fact that a patient is very insisting on going through a surgery, or even, frightful to know, will attempt to perform surgery on himself.
+This psychiatric syndrome manifests when a patient insists on having surgery, or even (this is really scary to consider) attempts to perform it on themselves.

 This is a consuming love obsession or longing for love and romance, hurtful passion without reciprocity.
 This syndrome got its name because of a real story that happened to the daughter of Victor Hugo, Adele.